Consider the following equation:

-Consider a square of side (a + b) divided in the following rectangles and squares:
+Consider a square of a side (a + b) divided into the following rectangles and squares:

 The total area is given as the sum of areas of each figure, i.e. a2 + ab + ab + b2 = a2 + b2 + 2ab, which is equal to RHS.
 Hence the identity is valid.
 Therefore, whatever is the method of proving the identity it will always be true.

 The standard identities discussed above are the algebraic identities.
 These standard identities hold true for any value of the variable.

 Standard identities of Trigonometry

 There exist some standard identities in trigonometry that involve all the six trigonometric ratios.
 They are:

 - sin2θ + cos2θ = 1